 - 4.1.
 The policy is in two separate sections. - 4.1.1.
-Part A (section 5 section 12 inclusive) of the policy, covers appraisal, applies to all those employed by the Trust either centrally or within one of its constituent academies, except those on contracts of less than one term and those who are subject to Part B of the policy. - 4.1.2.
-Part B (section 13 section 21 inclusive) of the policy, sets out the formal capability procedure for those whose performance there are serious concerns that the appraisal process has been unable to address.
+Part A of the policy, covers appraisal, and applies to all those employed by the Trust either centrally or within one of its constituent

+- academies, except those on contracts of less than one term and those who are subject to Part B of the policy. - 4.1.2.
+Part B of the policy, sets out the formal capability procedure for those whose performance there are serious concerns that the appraisal process has been unable to address.